 Stomach Aches –

-cramps and diarrhea.
-The next time you start to become stressed or anxious about a big presentation at work or while you are rushing to meet deadlines, take a 5-minute break to relax and collect yourself.
+Anxiety and stress can cause your body to produce more digestive acid, which leads to heartburn.
+Stress can also slow the digestion of food in the stomach, causing gas and bloating, and can affect the muscles in your colon, resulting in cramps and diarrhea.
+The next time you start to become stressed or anxious about a big presentation at work or while you are rushing to meet deadlines, take a 5-minute break to relax and collect yourself—these tips on how to calm down can help.

 Breakouts –

-Ever notice that your skin breaks out before an important event that you've been worked up about - such as your sister's wedding or your Christmas dinner party?
-Stress affects the levels of the hormone androgen in the body which triggers your glands to speed up oil production in the skin. this causes clogging which leads to breakouts.
-When you're stressed out your nerve endings can also act up leading to skin problems such as eczema, psoriasis, and even cold sores.
-To
+Ever notice that your skin breaks out before an important event that you’ve been working up about – such as your sister’s wedding or your Christmas dinner party?
+Stress affects the levels of the hormone androgen in the body, which triggers your glands to speed up oil production in the skin.
+This causes clogging, which leads to breakouts.
+When you’re stressed out, your nerve endings can also act up, leading to skin problems such as eczema, psoriasis, and even cold sores.
+To prevent breakouts, drink lots of water and spend at least an hour a day doing something stress-free and relaxing.

 Insomnia –